Moebytes/Moebytes/README.md

 [Lolisleep.moe](https://github.com/Tenpi/lolisleep.moe), I think it's self explanatory.

 Other: \
-[Kisaragi](https://github.com/Tenpi/Kisaragi), discord bot with 300+ commands. \
+[Kisaragi](https://github.com/Tenpi/Kisaragi), discord bot with 300+ commands.

-If you are here looking for other projects, I removed them because they were copyright infringement.
+If you are looking for other projects, I have removed them because they were copyright infringement.